Sometimes a trend can be accelerated by a major global event. Think of it like an apple rolling gently down a hillside until it’s given a kick.

 At the beginning of this article we touched on the idea of major global events fast-tracking trends.
 Innovative inventions and businesses are often born out of a crisis because specific aspects of our lives - that we might have ignored before - are examined with a sharper focus.

-The sharing economy emerged from the last financial crisis, for example.
+This is how the sharing economy emerged from the last financial crisis, for example.

 Companies like Airbnb and Uber are now so entrenched in everyday life that it feels like a trick of the mind that they’ve only been around for a decade or so.